MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{MA-GAIL}

-MA-GAIL~\cite{song2018multi} is a GAN-based MAIL method that can be adapted to the CTDE paradigm.
+MA-GAIL~\cite{song2018multi} is a GAN-based MAIL method that can be adapted to the \maulik{joint training, decentralized execution} paradigm.
 To do so, we train a single discriminator and individual generators for each agent with a shared loss.